emmettFC/selected-projects/sharkTrack/README.md

 ### Topics included in this repository:
 1. Data scraping:
-  * Implementation of robust scraping proceedure to ingest & update database of White Shark geolocation
+  * Implementation of scraping proceedure to ingest & update database of White Shark geolocation

 2. Data Integration:
   * Integrating external data sources with White Shark geolocation data